How to Measure Wrist Size for Bracelets, Watches, Bangles!

 How to Measure Your Wrist for Standard Fit Items

-What do we mean by standard fit items?
+What do we mean by standard-fit items?
 These are items that you want to fit securely on your wrist.
-Think a watch, or a bracelet that is made of something like leather, plastic, or even fabric.
+Think a watch or a bracelet that is made of leather, plastic, or even fabric.

 To measure your wrist (or to measure someone else’s wrist – it’s the same process!)
 You need to take either a flexible tape measure or some other flexible item.

 This could be a strip of paper or a piece of string.
 We find that string tends to work the best because it wraps the nicest around the wrist.
 However, you can get creative if you need to if you don’t have string available to you!

 Take your measuring item and wrap it around your wrist tightly.
 You don’t want to wrap it too tightly or too loosely.
 This will throw off your measurement.
 You want to get an exact measurement for your wrist size, so have the item wrap snugly.

 If you are using a flexible tape measure, simply record the number.
 Make sure that if you do use a tape measure that you measure from the very beginning of the tape, otherwise your measurement will be off.

 Are you using a string or piece of paper?
 Once it is wrapped around your wrist, be sure to mark off the point on the item where it wraps around your wrist.
 We recommend marking the spot with either a marker or a pen.